crossbario/crossbar/docs/pages/installation/Installation-on-Linux.md

 export PATH=${HOME}/pypy-5.1.1-linux64/bin:${PATH}
 ```

-## Updating from the Repository
+## Updating to newest release

-Once you've installed Crossbar.io, you can **update to the newest release version** at any time by doing
+Once you've installed Crossbar.io, you can update to the newest release version at any time by doing

     pip install -U crossbar

+## Updating to current develepment version

-If you want to **update to the most current development version** (e.g. for testing), you can do so from the git repository.
+If you want to update to the most current development version (e.g. for testing), you can do so from the git repository.

 ### Cloning the repo